 Ramana has also written a beautiful introduction to the text, which you can find here, which summarises the teachings in brief and states that this text contains all the pertinent points that a seeker requires to attain liberation and also represents the essence of Shankara’s commentaries of the triple canon of the Upanishads, Bhagavad Gita and Brahma Sutras.

 Ramana’s translation was from the original Sanskrit into Tamil, and this is an English translation of the Tamil.
 Ramana’s translation was a very free translation.
-For example, often the exact order of the verses was changed, but the essential meaning remains the same.
-For a more scholarly translation verse by verse translation of Vivekachudamani please see here.
+For example, there are no verse numbers, often the exact order of the verses was changed, but the essential meaning remains the same.
+For a more scholarly verse by verse translation of Vivekachudamani please see here.

 Vivekachudamani as translated by Sri Ramana Maharshi

 It is indeed very difficult to obtain a human body.
 Even though one does, it is very difficult to become a brahmin.
 Even if one becomes one, it is still more difficult to walk in the path of vaidika dharma in which the Vedas are chanted.
 Still more difficult is it to become a perfect scholar, and more difficult again to undertake enquiry into the Self and the non-Self.
 Yet more difficult than all this is to obtain wisdom born of experience of the Self.
 Liberation in the form of abidance as the Self, born of that wisdom, is not to be attained except as a result of righteous actions performed throughout countless crores of births.
 However, even though all the above qualifications may not be obtained, liberation is assured through the Grace of the Lord if only three conditions are obtained: that is a human birth, intense desire for liberation, and association with sages.